nix-community/nixGL/README.md

 cd nixGL

 # build and install the wrapper
+./nvidiaInstall.py 390.25 nixGLNvidia

+# install the wrapper
-nix-build -A nixGLNvidia --argstr nvidiaVersion 390.25 nix-env -i ./result
+nix-env -i ./result

 # use it with any OpenGL application